BPR02/SkyBlock_Collection/src/packs/extras/skyvoid_additions/README.md

 ### Endermites Propogate Chorus
 Endermites can dig into end stone and convert it into a chorus flower.
 The end stone dug into must have another end stone block below.

-### Spiders Generate Cobwebs
-Spiders in ceiling edges will generate cobwebs

 ### Cocoa Bean Fishing
 Cocoa beans can be fished as junk in jungles